TaiTrien/Library-management/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Presiquities INSTALL SQL SERVER
-If you don't already have the SQL SERVER Database Server installed, you will need to install it to use this project.
-If it is installed, you can skip to step 4.
+If you don't already have the SQL SERVER Database Server installed, you will need to install it to use this project
 ## Installing
 Run createDBQLTV file to set up database for this project